To make your learning journey more straightforward, we’ve created a study plan – your roadmap to successful project completion!

 Skip topics you know

 If you feel that a topic is familiar, you can Skip it: you will need to solve one problem to verify your knowledge.
 In addition, project personalization can detect some topics as known.
 These topics have the graduation cap badge, and you can skip them without solving any problems.

 Wrap up your project

-Once you complete your project, you can share your feedback: you can tell us what you've learned with the project, rate it, and share your thoughts on how we can improve it!
+Once you complete your project, you can share your feedback: you can tell us what you have learned with the project, rate it, and share your thoughts on how we can improve it.

 You can also share a link to a GitHub repo with your newly completed project.
 More information on publishing your project you can find in our article: Publishing your project to GitHub